LeandroJKP/VBA-Repository/README.md

 Contents of the Repository:

+AutoTypeBot  -->

-VBA_Training --> A project to introduce new users the kind of taks that can be done with codding in VBA.
+VBA_Training --> A project to introduce new users the kind of tasks that can be done with codding in VBA.